Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Happens if My Cat Eats a Poisoned Mouse?

 Having a cat decreases the chance of a rodent, especially mice, setting up shop in your home—just the presence of your cat is usually enough to deter them from hanging around, whether your cat is a hunter or not.
-However, if you choose to use poison to kill rodents, keep in mind that there’s a slight chance of your cat getting sick, but your cat would need to ingest many poisoned rodents or mice in order to see side effects.
+However, if you choose to use poison to kill rodents, keep in mind that there’s a high chance of your cat accessing the poison and getting very sick.
+If it is a poisoned rodent or mice that your cat has eaten, then the risk is lower than if your cat ingested the poison directly.

-The real risk is from anticoagulant rodenticide (secondary or relay poison) in which an animal (your cat) ingested poisons from bait stations or some area in and around the home where he can gain access to eat the poison directly.
+As explained, the real risk from rodenticides is when an animal (your cat) ingested poisons from bait stations or some area in and around the home where they can gain access to eat the poison directly.
 It’s vital to keep any type of poison out of your cat’s reach, and if you suspect your cat has ingested poison, call the pet poison helpline immediately.1

 Burmese cat face before pounce hunting to toy mouse

-Are There Safer Methods to Kill Mice & Other Rodents?
+Are There Safer Methods to Kill Mice & Other Rodent Pests?

 Yes!
-As much as we wish it weren’t so, mice and other rodents can pose a health risk when they invade your home.
-Some mice and rats can carry diseases harmful to humans, such as Hantavirus, salmonella, typhus, and others.
-Despite their cuteness, you must remove them as soon as possible to protect yourself, your family, and your pets.
+As much as we wish it weren’t so, rodent pests can pose a health risk when they invade your home.
+Some mice and rats can transmit diseases to humans.
+This can occur through handling of rodents directly, having contact with their urine or feces, rodent bites, or being bitten by an infected flea or tick carried by them.
+Some of the diseases that rodents can transmit to people are Hantavirus, Salmonella, Tularemia, typhus, and others.
+It is important to remove dead mice or rats as soon as possible to protect yourself, your family, and your pets.

 Let’s look at safer methods for your cat and other pets, as well as humane ways of taking care of the problem.